hyperion-cs/dhaf/README.md

 # Why is it useful? 🚀
 Dhaf is a system that keeps your web service **always online** for the end user.
 It's available to everyone for free and without the need for special knowledge or complicated network infrastructure.

-Dhaf has switchers - various providers to manage network configurations (more on this below), health checkers and notifiers.
+Dhaf has switchers - various providers to manage entry points of web-service, health checkers and notifiers.
 It is extremely flexible, extensible and easy to use and configure.

 To avoid bogging you down with details right away, let's take a look at one of the great use cases below.